mattetti/wd-sinatra/README.md

 ### Testing

 TODO
+see 'wd_sinatra/test_helpers'

 ## Writing a service

-TODO see Weasel Diesel for now.
+TODO see Weasel Diesel for now and the generated service example.

 ## Config and hooks